EliteWise/secrets-flagger/README.md

 ### Integration with Git Hooks
 To use this script as a git pre-commit hook:

-Copy the script to `.git/hooks/pre-commit` (or in `.husky/pre-commit` with Husky) in your repository.
+1. Copy the script to `.git/hooks/pre-commit` (or in `.husky/pre-commit` with Husky) in your repository. <br />
-Ensure the script is executable: `chmod +x .git/hooks/pre-commit` (or `chmod +x .husky/pre-commit` with Husky) When committing files, the script will automatically run.
-If a sensitive pattern is detected, the commit will be aborted.
+2. Ensure the script is executable: `chmod +x .git/hooks/pre-commit` (or `chmod +x .husky/pre-commit` with Husky) <br />
+3. When committing files, the script will automatically run.
+If a sensitive pattern is detected, the commit will be aborted. <br />

 ### Notes